hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Show player's body, look(body+neck) direction along with view angle width.

 Switch to using string based PlayerIds and inturn hashmap wrt players, rather than vectors, where vector index would have been playerid previously.
+So also avoid player id of 0, as well as map to RCSS's actual player ids.